 The Finger Lakes Permaculture Institute offers two certification courses each year, apprentice programs, and classes on a wide range of topics like mushrooms, tree pruning, and urban design.
 Operating on 160+ acres alongside Cayuga Nature Center, we work to engage the community in connecting people to nature through stewardship.

 Ithaca Carshare offers 24/7 access to a fleet of fuel efficient vehicles without the worry or expense of car ownership.
-With 13 vehicles located throughout Ithaca, members can easily walk or take a TCAT bus to any of our locations.
+With dozens of vehicles located throughout Ithaca, members can easily walk or take a TCAT bus to any of our locations.
 An electronic keyfob system and online reservation manager allows quick and easy access to the entire fleet.
 Whether you want to plan out trips up to a year in advance, or need a car immediately, a reservation can be made in under a minute by phone or online at any time of day.
 In 2010, we launched our organizational memberships with the ability to sign up multiple drivers on a single account with a monthly itemized bill.
 Join Ithaca Carshare today and take advantage of Sustainable Tompkins member discount!

 Home Green Home offers a wide array of earth friendly goods and necessities for the home.
 Their staff carefully selects alternatives that are healthier for you & the planet, while performing as well as or better than their conventional counterparts.
 They carry furnishing & mattresses, bedding, bath items, tools for composting, reusables, and yoga & meditation gear.
 Home Green Home is located on the Commons in downtown Ithaca -stop by and receive a Sustainable Tompkins member discount!